-B. Contractor must invoice the County only for providing the tasks, deliverables, goods, services, and other work specified in Exhibit A, Statement of Work.

-C. County will not pay Contractor for any overtime premiums, travel expenses, meals, lodging, holidays, vacation, sick leave, per diem, or miscellaneous expenses, etc.

-D. Contractor will invoice the County monthly in arrears.
+- B. Contractor must invoice the County only for providing the tasks, deliverables, goods, services, and other work specified in Exhibit A, Statement of Work. - C. County will not pay Contractor for any overtime premiums, travel expenses, meals, lodging, holidays, vacation, sick leave, per diem, or miscellaneous expenses, etc. - D. Contractor will invoice the County monthly in arrears.
 All invoices must include a financial invoice and all required reports and/or data.
-All invoices must clearly reflect all required information as specified on forms provided by the County regarding the services for which claims are to be made and all payments made to Contractor.

-E. All work performed, and all invoices submitted by Contractor for services under this Contract must receive the written approval of County's Project Manager, who is responsible for a detailed evaluation of Contractor's performance before approval of work and/or payment of invoices is permitted.

-F. Invoice Content.
+All invoices must clearly reflect all required information as specified on forms provided by the County regarding the services for which claims are to be made and all payments made to Contractor. - E. All work performed, and all invoices submitted by Contractor for services under this Contract must receive the written approval of County's Project Manager, who is responsible for a detailed evaluation of Contractor's performance before approval of work and/or payment of invoices is permitted. - F. Invoice Content.
 The period of performance specified in Contractor's invoice(s) must coincide with the period of performance specified in the service requests.
 Each invoice submitted by Contractor must include a billing summary of the services performed.
 The monthly billing summary reports are due by the 15th working day of every month following the month in which services were provided.
-The billing summary report must, at a minimum, include the following information:
+The billing summary report must, at a minimum, include the following information: - Contract number

-- Contract number - Invoice Number - Invoice Date - Period of performance of work being invoiced - Name of Person Submitting the Invoice - Contact Information of Person Submitting the Invoice (phone number and e-mail) - Type of Service Provided (Kiosk Rental Cost, Antigen Test Purchase, Educational Resource Printing Costs, Homebound Distribution Program Shipment Costs, Kiosk Supply Restocking Fee, Kiosk Relocation/Removal Fee) - Location Where Each Service Was Performed (Service Site Name and Address.
+- Invoice Number - Invoice Date - Period of performance of work being invoiced - Name of Person Submitting the Invoice - Contact Information of Person Submitting the Invoice (phone number and e-mail) - Type of Service Provided [i.e., Kiosk Rental Cost, Antigen Test Kit Purchase, Homebound Distribution Program Shipment Costs, Harm Reduction Product Purchase (Naloxone, Fentanyl Test Strips, Xylazine Test Strips, External and Internal Condoms, and Lubricant), Packaging Costs for External Condoms and Lubricant, Educational Resource Printing Costs, Kiosk Supply Restocking Fee, and/or Kiosk Relocation/Removal Fee] - Location Where Each Service Was Performed (Service Site Name and Address.